aneeshdurg/CameraTheremin/README.md

 https://aneeshdurg.github.io/CameraTheremin

-To use first press start theremin.
-There are two ways to detect the motion for the theremin.

-1)Thresholding method:
+To begin press 'Start theremin'.

-	1 - then press thresh+ until you can clearly see your sillouette
+Using the threshold slider, adjust the threshold until you can see your silhouette with no gaps inside.

-	2 - Then use xs/xe/ys/ye to crop the image to the region in which you want to move your hand
+If there is a lot of intereference from background objects, consider using the binary subtractor to remove the background.
+The threshold for the subtractor can be adjusted with the threshold slider.

+You can optionally use the crop sliders to crop the image so that only a certain region of the image will be used for the detection.

-	3 - While holding your hand away from the camera, press set min to set the position for low frequencies
+While holding your hand away from the camera, press 'set min' to set the position for low frequencies

-	4 - While holding your hand close to the camera, press set max to set the position for high frequencies
+While holding your hand close to the camera, press 'set max' to set the position for high frequencies

-2)Binary background subtractor

-	1 - press binsub to start the binary background subtractor

-	2 - Use st+ and st- to change the threshold value for the subtractor

-	3 - See steps 2-4 for the thresholding method
+If you want to clear the max and min values, press 'clear'.

-Press calibrate to access the settings panel again.
-This allows you to clear the max/min values, recrop the image, etc...
+Press 'calibrate' to access the settings panel again.
+This allows you to change the settings even while the theremin is running.

 #Python/openCV+pyo
 Requires OpenCV, pyo